Electronics & Robotics Program

 Prerequisites at the Time of Junior Year Enrollment

-Minimum of 7 core credits (1.5 must be English, 1 must be Math, concurrent enrollment or prior completion of Algebra 1), on track to graduate
+Minimum of 7 core credits (1.5 must be English, 1 must be Math--completion of Algebra 1 or higher prior to start of class), on track to graduate

 Credits & Certifications Offered